jamesplease/bestfetch/README.md

 ##### `responseCache.has( requestKey )`

 Pass in a `requestKey` to see if there is a cache entry for the request.
-This can be used to determine if a call to `fetchDedupe` will hit the cache or not.
+This can be used to determine if a call to `bestfetch` will hit the cache or not.

 ##### `responseCache.delete( requestKey )`